yllreka/Crud/README.md

 # Crud

-Create a database named 'event_planner' and a table named 'events'.
-Then paste this code in the SQL query to have the database ready:
+Create a database in XAMPP named 'event_planner' and a table named 'events'.
+Then paste this code in the SQL to have the database ready:

 CREATE TABLE events (
     id INT AUTO_INCREMENT PRIMARY KEY,